enghwa/MultiRegion-Serverless-Workshop/2_UI/README.md

 Our application will need to know the location of the API in order to push and pull data from it.
 In addition, the application will need to know our Facebook App ID and Cognito Identity Pool ID so it can authenticate our users.
-See the Prerequisites section at the beginning of this guide if you have not already setup your Facebook Developer account and App ID.

 All of these attributes must be configured in `2_UI/src/environments/environment.ts`.
-Open it at Cloud9 and edit this file before moving on.
+Open this file inside AWS Cloud9 and edit this file.
 Please be sure to address all of the parameters the file requires or you will fail.
 If you used the console instructions to deploy Module 1, then you can obtain the API Gateway Endpoint using the same method you used when you tested at the end of the previous module.
 Ensure you do *NOT* append `ticket` to